-Once, the Maldives was seen as the preserve of honeymooners and child-free couples, with very few under 18s splashing in the pools or crashing around the restaurants.
+Once, a holiday in the Maldives was seen as the preserve of honeymooners and childfree couples, with very few under 18s splashing in the pools or crashing around the restaurants.

-And the one island, one hotel model also gives added security to parents seeking peace of mind, and means older children can be allowed a level of freedom to rampage unsupervised that could prove problematic in busy mainland resorts.
+The one island, one hotel model also gives added security to parents seeking peace of mind, and means older children can be allowed a level of freedom to rampage unsupervised, which could prove problematic in busy mainland resorts.

 A successful family holiday in the Maldives is all about choosing the right hotel.
 With small children, a remote island is not for you.
-International flights land in Male, and after more than 10 hours on the plane, a short-ish transfer is key.
+International flights land in Male, and after more than ten hours on the plane, a shorter transfer is key.

-Choose a resort that is either a seaplane flight or a boat journey away, not both – despite the fact both are pleasant experiences, by this point you’ll be desperate just to get checked in.
+Choose a resort that is either a seaplane flight or a boat journey away, not both – though both are pleasant experiences, by this point you may just want to get checked in.

-Once on your island, there won’t be the usual opportunities to go outside the hotel for meals, snacks, ice creams or activities – there’s no one else to provide these things.
+Once on your island, there won’t be the usual opportunities to go outside the hotel for meals, snacks, ice creams or activities – in general, there’s no one else to provide these things.

 Parents who hate saying no should consider booking an all-inclusive stay, which will prevent any stressful refusals or spiralling costs during the holiday.
 Look out for packages that include activities as well as food and drink, particularly if you’re travelling with teens.

-When it comes to accommodation, leave those signature over-water villas to the honeymooners, so you’re not worrying about scurrying kids skidding over the side of the jetty.
+When it comes to accommodation, leave those signature over-water villas to the honeymooners.
 Beach villas are your best bet for a family holiday in the Maldives, where children can launch themselves straight on to the sand while you look on from a lounger.
 If the budget will stretch, private plunge pools are perfect for cooling off.

 Larger families will be able to find accommodation that offers them the extra space they need, with options including Anantara Dhigu’s two-bedroom Family Villas and Lily Beach’s interconnecting Family Beach Villas.

 If you’re looking to do the Maldives on a budget, keep an eye out for free child places.
-Keep an eye out for kids stay and eat free deals and family packages, which are offered by hotels such as LUX* South Ari Atoll, Centara Grand Island Resort & Spa Maldives, Bandos Maldives and Holiday Inn Kandooma Maldives, can help keep your spending down.
+Kids stay-and-eat-free deals and family packages, offered by hotels such as LUX* South Ari Atoll, Centara Grand Island Resort & Spa Maldives, Bandos Maldives and Holiday Inn Kandooma Maldives, can help keep your spending down.

-With no option other than your hotel, selecting a property with restaurants that will suit your family is essential.
-Grazers, greedy-guts and picky eaters will be best-served with a buffet-style main restaurant, allowing them to try the occasional Maldivian speciality – coconut-laced seafood curries are a winner – alongside well-loved staples like pasta and burgers.
+For a family holiday in the Maldives, selecting a property with restaurants that will suit your whole brood is essential.
+Grazers, greedy-guts and picky eaters will be best served with a buffet-style main restaurant, allowing them to try the occasional Maldivian speciality – coconut-laced seafood curries are a winner – alongside well-loved staples like pasta and burgers.

 A poolside restaurant will be a hit at lunchtimes, so kids can get back to splashing while parents linger over a glass of wine.
-And if you’re travelling with younger children, don’t forget to check out the room service options for those nights when you don’t want to bother with a babysitter.
+And if you’re travelling with younger children, don’t forget to check out the room service options for family nights in.

 Read the fine print carefully before you book.
-Check the age range – it is most commonly from four to 12, with clubs catering to younger or older much thinner on the ground – and the hours of operation, depending on whether you’re just looking for a couple of hours off, or want a seamless, morning-til-night service.
+Check the age range – it is most commonly from four to twelve, with clubs catering to younger or older harder to come by – and the hours of operation, depending on whether you’re just looking for a couple of hours off, or want a seamless, morning-til-night service.

 Activities on offer tend to be extensive and creative.
-At Per Aquum Niyama, for example, the Explorers Club – which takes children as young as 12 months and is free to over threes – has its own splashpark, playground, trampoline and kitchen, and activities from cooking classes and coral adoption to beach Olympics and a snorkel safari.
+At Niyama Private Islands Maldives, for example, the Explorers Club – which takes children as young as twelve months and is free to over threes – has its own splashpark, playground, trampoline and kitchen, and activities from cooking classes and coral adoption to beach Olympics and a snorkel safari.
 Older kids can get stuck into their favourite games on the resort’s Xbox and PlayStation or practice their (virtual) swing or in the immersive sports simulator rooms.

-Constance Halaveli Kids Club, meanwhile, has some of the longest opening hours in the Maldives, keeping kids from four to 11 occupied from 9am to 9pm, with treasure hunts, crab racing, arts and crafts and mini-discos, plus its own kids’ menu.
+Constance Halaveli Kids Club, meanwhile, has some of the longest opening hours in the Maldives, keeping kids from four to eleven occupied from 9am to 9pm, with treasure hunts, arts and crafts and mini-discos, plus its own kids’ menu.

-Four Seasons Landaa Giravaru, One & Only Reethi Rah and Meeru Island Resort & Spa have teens’ clubs with water sports, team sports, movies and console games, but bear in mind that for independently-minded older children, simply choosing a larger resort with plenty of activities may be the answer.
-Meeru ticks this box, with two games rooms, a watersports centre, dive centre, a museum about the Maldivian way of life and a huge array of excursions on offer, including one sightseeing trip to the capital, Male.
+Four Seasons Landaa Giraavaru, One & Only Reethi Rah and Meeru Island Resort & Spa have teens’ clubs with water sports, team sports, movies and console games, but bear in mind that for older children, simply choosing a larger resort with plenty of activities may be the answer.
+Meeru ticks this box, with games rooms, a watersports centre, dive centre, a museum about the Maldivian way of life and a huge array of excursions on offer, including a sightseeing trip to the capital, Male.